zhanglj37/sampleMplus/README.md

 [1] "This model needs at least 135 samples to reach a power of 0.8"
 ```

-(2) Increase the sample size by 5 at a time, and check whether the increased sample size meets the criteria 2 - 3
+(2) Increase the sample size by 5 per run, and check whether the criteria 2 - 3 is satisfied

 ```r
 [1] "try the sample size: 135"